Mistborn94/renette.dev/_posts/2024-12-05-spring-boot-cds.md

 ## First Observations

 I don't give up after one failure, so it's time to dig deeper.
-In my docker build log there are no logs from the Spring application.
-The log levels are set correctly, so the application might not be starting up properly.
+In my docker build log there were no logs from the Spring application.
+This indicated that the application might not be starting up properly.

 ## Load Class List